eepheanyee/eepheanyee/README.md

 I am **Kenechukwu Ifediorah**.
 An experienced data professional with core proficiencies in Data Analytics, Data Engineering, Data Science and a good knowledge of Cloud Engineering (GCP).
 I have a demonstrated history of using Python, SQL for data preparation, manipulation, analysis and machine learning in multiple project works and Power BI for visualisation.
 I have good knowledge of architecting, deploying, maintaining and monitoring solutions on the Google Cloud Platform and using products like Docker and Kubernetes.

-Skilled in Python, SQL, Power BI, Git, Linux, Docker, Kubernetes and problem solving.
+Skilled in Python, SQL, Power BI, Git, Linux, Docker, Kubernetes and creative problem solving.

 [![Linkedin: Kenechukwu](https://img.shields.io/badge/-Kenechukwu-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/kenechukwu-ifediorah)](https://www.linkedin.com/in/kenechukwu-ifediorah)
 [![GitHub Kenechukwu](https://img.shields.io/github/followers/eepheanyee?label=follow&style=social)](https://github.com/eepheanyee)